Welcome to our Author page. It is our pleasure to work with these wonderful authors, helping them bring their creativity to life.

 Sarah’s first book, The King and The Cockerel, is a lively rhyming picture book aimed at young readers aged 5 and under.
 It incorporates wonderful humour and counting practice with an important message of fairness and appreciation.
+Sarah was almost as excited as us to discover that The King and the Cockerel had been shortlisted as a finalist in the 2018 Wishing Shelf Book Awards!
 Sarah is now hard at work on her second children’s book, Molly’s Magic Brolly.

-As well as writing children’s books, Sarah is currently working on her first book club novel.
+As well as writing children’s books, Sarah is also working on her first book club novel.
 She is also a regular columnist for Mumbles Magazine, West Yorkshire.

 The King and the Cockerel, a beautifully illustrated rhyming picture book, was published in August 2018.